joshua-deans/FitTrkr/README.md

 # fitTrkr
-This is a Fitness and Workout Tracking app called fitTrkr using [Flask](https://github.com/pallets/flask) Backend with MySQL from Scratch.
+fitTrkr is a Fitness and Workout Tracking app called fitTrkr using [Flask](https://github.com/pallets/flask) Backend with MySQL from scratch.
+My group developed this web app for CMPT 354 (Database Systems I) in Summer 2018.

+The purpose of this project was to design a database for an application by creating an entity-relation diagram and conceptual schemas, normalizing those schemas, and use the corresponding database for an application.
+This application then uses raw SQL queries with a database.
+At the end of the summer term, we demonstrated this application to the course TA, who gave us over 100% (with bonus marks)!

 =====